jchip/nix-clap/README.md

 `msg` format is any string. `$0` will be replaced with program name and `$1` with command name.

+Return: The `NixClap` instance itself.

 ### `init(options, commands)`

 Initialize your options and commands

+Return: The `NixClap` instance itself.

 ### `parse(argv, start, parsed)`

 Parse command line.
 Call without any params to parse `process.argv`.

+Return: The parse result object.

 * `argv` - array of CLI args.
 Defaults to `process.argv`.
 * `start` - index for argv from where to start parsing